ahmedmahmoudabuzaidd/Ansible/README.md

    cd Ansible

 2. Configure the inventory
-   In the inventory folder, define the target hosts for your Nexus deployment.
+   In the inventory file, define the target hosts for your Nexus deployment.
 For example, add your Nexus server under a group like [nexus].

 3. Set variables

    Use group or host vars files to define Nexus-related variables (e.g., nexus_version, nexus_install_dir, admin password).
    Use Ansible Vault to encrypt sensitive variables, such as nexus_admin_password.

 4. Run the playbook